behdanisohrab/ATL/doc/QuickHelp.md

 public class WebView {
 }
 ```

 This should fix the "no such class" error, and let you get further in your attempt to simply launch the app.

+__NOTE__: you may also get a "no such class" error for a class inside the app, caused by that class being
+a descendant of some android class that we're missing.
+Decompiling the app with e.g `jadx` should help
+you figure out what class you need to stub out.

 If the app uses a non-default constructor, you will need to provide that as well (empty is fine), and you will
 need to provide stub classes for any types used for paramters.

 Since the class was needed, it's pretty likely that up next you will get a "no such method" error.
-The easiest
+(`java.lang.NoSuchMethodError: No [static] method [method_name]([parameters])[return type] in class L[class]`)
-case is a void method:
+The easiest case is a void method:
 ```Java
 package android.webkit;